999root/999root/README.md

 <div align="center">

-  Hello I'm 999root or Noire, I dabble in a bit of programming/scripting, this page is just to prove that I know maintainable code if it hit me in the face.
+  Hello I'm 999root or Noire, I dabble in a bit of programming/scripting, this page is just to prove that I actually can code.

   go ddos my website at **https://999root.xyz/**